Skip to content

 UW credits: 5

 This course uses a variety of texts across genres to study writing as social action and language as tied to identity, culture and power.
 This course centers students' language resources and goals in developing rhetorical and research skills for composing ethically and critically across different contexts and genres.
 This course prepares students for writing to audiences both within and beyond the university.
 Students must earn a 2.0 or higher to receive the UW Composition credit.
+Students should be in 11th or 12th grade to enroll in this course.

 G H 101: Introduction to Global Health: Disparities, Determinants, Policies and Outcomes